 How to Make Potato Pizza with a Balsamic Glaze

-- sliced potato
+- Add the potato slices.

 Potato Pizza with a Balsamic Glaze

-- Preheat oven and cast iron pan to 450°F.
+- Preheat oven to 450°F.

 Nutritional information is an estimate.
 Values vary based on products used.